The datacontract CLI is an open-source command-line tool for working with data contracts.

 Usage: datacontract export [OPTIONS] [LOCATION]

 Convert data contract to a specific format.
-Prints to stdout or to the specified output file.
+Saves to file specified by `output` option if present,

-│ location [LOCATION] The location (url or path) of the data contract yaml. [default: datacontract.yaml] │
+│ location [LOCATION] The location (url or path) of the data contract yaml. │

 │ [default: None] │

-│ --server TEXT The server name to export. [default: None] │
+│ --server TEXT The server name to export. │

 │ [default: all] │